 - Strong analytical skills with demonstrated attention to detail

 Administrative Law Judges (ALJs) serve as impartial arbiters at regulatory and benefits-granting agencies.
-At Social Security, ALJs conduct impartial de novo hearings and issue decisions to claimants who appeal the denial of their benefits.
+ALJs conduct impartial de novo hearings and issue decisions to claimants who appeal the denial of their benefits.
 ALJ positions exist in over 140 Hearing Offices across the country.
-Generally applicants must have seven years of appropriate legal experience and must apply directly to the Office of Personnel Management (OPM) for consideration.
+Generally, applicants must have seven years of appropriate legal experience and must apply directly to the Office of Personnel Management (OPM) for consideration.
 For more information on qualifications for ALJ opportunities, visit OPM's Qualification Standard for Administrative Law Judge Positions webpage.